asanchezab3/asanchezab3/README.md

 - 👀 I'm interested in software development, especially in web technologies like Angular, React, .NET, and modern frontend and backend design practices.
 - 🌱 I'm currently learning .NET 8, Entity Framework Core 8, and continuously exploring design systems with tools like Figma.
 - 💞️ I'd love to collaborate on projects related to web development, component-based interface design, and scalable frontend architectures.
-- 📫 How to reach me: You can email me at asanchezzdam1+git@gmail.com or find me on LinkedIn [here](https://www.linkedin.com/in/aimar-sanchez-zabalza-9b2171236/){:target="_blank"}.
+- 📫 How to reach me: You can email me at asanchezzdam1+git@gmail.com or find me on LinkedIn <a href="https://www.linkedin.com/in/aimar-sanchez-zabalza-9b2171236/" target="_blank">here</a>.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I started working as a programmer when I was 20 years old.